Deformable Capsules for Object Detection: Abstract

 \section{Abstract}

+Capsule networks promise significant benefits over convolutional networks by storing stronger internal representations, and routing information based on the agreement between intermediate representations' projections.
+Despite this, their success has been limited to small-scale classification datasets due to their computationally expensive nature.
+Though memory efficient, convolutional capsules impose geometric constraints that fundamentally limit the ability of capsules to model the pose/deformation of objects.
+Further, they do not address the bigger memory concern of class-capsules scaling up to bigger tasks such as detection or large-scale classification.
 In this study, we introduce a new family of capsule networks, deformable capsules (\textit{DeformCaps}), to address a very important problem in computer vision: object detection.
 We propose two new algorithms associated with our \textit{DeformCaps}: a novel capsule structure (\textit{SplitCaps}), and a novel dynamic routing algorithm (\textit{SE-Routing}), which balance computational efficiency with the need for modeling a large number of objects and classes, which have never been achieved with capsule networks before.
-We demonstrate that the proposed methods allow capsules to efficiently scale-up to large-scale computer vision tasks for the first time, and create the first-ever capsule network for object detection in the literature.
-Our proposed architecture is a one-stage detection framework and obtains results on MS COCO which are on-par with state-of-the-art one-stage CNN-based methods, while producing fewer false positive detections, generalizing to unusual poses/viewpoints of objects.
+We demonstrate that the proposed methods efficiently scale up to create the first-ever capsule network for object detection in the literature.
+Our proposed architecture is a one-stage detection framework and it obtains results on MS COCO which are on par with state-of-the-art one-stage CNN-based methods, while producing fewer false positive detection, generalizing to unusual poses/viewpoints of objects.